The Saddle Point Problem of Polynomials

 The proof for Theorem~\ref{thm:iter:bound} will be given in Section~\ref{sc:proof}.
 We remark that the upper bound $M$ given in \reff{upbd:M} is not sharp.
-In our computational practice, Algorithm~\ref{alg:pop:kt} typically terminates after a few number of iterations.
-An important future work is to get accurate upper bounds for the number of iterations required by Algorithm~\ref{alg:pop:kt} to terminate.
+In our computational practice, Algorithm~\ref{alg:pop:kt} typically terminates after a few iterations.
+It is an interesting question to obtain accurate upper bounds for the number of iterations required by Algorithm~\ref{alg:pop:kt} to terminate.